-You will be surrounded by like-minded people who all share the same passion as you, are focused on crafting beautiful pieces of furniture from wood and also know how to have a laugh.
+You will be surrounded by like-minded people who all share the same passion as you, are focused on crafting beautiful pieces of furniture from wood, and also know how to have a laugh.

 This project is great as you learn to join wood seamlessly whilst learning skills such as how to plane, pare and mark out your wood correctly.
-The fit of the two pieces is challenging, either it is right or its not.
+The fit of the two pieces is challenging, either it is right or it’s not.
 You will be left with more of an understanding of how to use your tools correctly.

 Winding sticks are a useful tool in the workshop, making sure you can work out the twists in your timber so that it can aid you in later projects.
 Here you are planing to a specification and inlaying one dark timber into a blonde wood.
-When it comes to finishing these with polish you learn how to keep the dark dust from contaminating the blonde timber.
+When it comes to finishing these with the polish, you learn how to keep the dark dust from contaminating the blonde timber.

 Until now you will have been not hampered by dimensions.
 You can make it smaller if you have to.
-Now make a second smaller cheese board same design same techniques but to fit exactly within the chamfers made on your larger bread board.
+Now make a second smaller cheese board – same design, same techniques – but to fit exactly within the chamfers made on your larger breadboard.

-A mallet is the quintessential tool for any cabinetmaker.
+A mallet is a quintessential tool for any cabinetmaker.
 The project was developed to improve our uses of chisels.
-Here you will be tasked to pare accurately a tapered fitted handle with another face, these will be dead flat.
-The flat working surfaces of the mallets are the main challenge, a wide area hand pared with a bench chisel, this is an eye watering task!
+Here you will be tasked to accurately pare a tapered fitted handle with another face, to be dead flat.
+The flat working surfaces of the mallets are the main challenge.
+A wide area hand paired with a bench chisel, this is an eye-watering task!

 The Mortice & Tenon is a joinery technique used throughout woodworking history.
-We use a tusk tenon version of this for the students bench so that they can move it around and take it apart more easily.
+We use a tusk tenon version of this for the students’ bench so that they can move it around and take it apart more easily.
 We ask all students to make a through wedged mortice and tenon joint.
 This wedging turns a simple glue joint into a much stronger mechanical joint.
-You will be asked to take two pieces of timber mark them out cut the joint and bring together in a perfectly fitting wedged tenon joint.
+You will be asked to take two pieces of timber, mark them out, cut the joint and bring it together in a perfectly fitting wedged tenon joint.

-You will not learn to draw in a month but you will be encouraged to take part in the weekly drawing and design classes run by Ed Wild.
+During your month-long course, you will be encouraged to take part in the weekly drawing and design classes run by Ed Wild.